Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 </br>

-The `PanelView` can be controled by a special `Handle` button that can be located in one of the 3 following positions,depending on the `PaneView` initial screen location.
+The `PanelView` can be controlled by a special `Handle` button that can be located in one of the 3 following positions, depending on the `PanelView` initial screen location.

 </br>
 + HANDLE_POSITION.START